manavsehgal/reactspeedcoding/manuscript/c01-setup-react-webpack.md

 on the planet!

 As you may have noticed the build is not highly optimized.
 The ```app.js``` file is a huge ~2MB and css turned into JavaScript!
-In the next chapter, Optimize Webpack Pipeline, we will discuss various techniques to optimize for a production environment.
+In the chapter **Production Optimize Webpack** we will discuss various techniques to optimize for a production environment.